 Creately for Drawing UML and BPMN Diagrams

-By leveraging a visual collaboration platform like Creately , you can easily create, collaborate, and share UML and BPMN diagrams.
+By leveraging a visual collaboration platform like Creately, you can easily create, collaborate, and share UML and BPMN diagrams.

 Specialized Shape Libraries

-Creately has comprehensive industry-standard shape libraries for bothe BPMN and UML diagram types.
+Creately has comprehensive industry-standard shape libraries for bothe BPMN vs UML diagram types.
 Quickly drag and drop them on to the canvas and use Plus Create or Creately VIZ AI capabilities to draw or generate your diagram.

 Real-Time Collaboration